misiektoja/instagram_monitor/docs/configuration.md

 > **IMPORTANT**: On **Windows PowerShell**, using redirection (`>`) can cause the file to be encoded in UTF-16, which will lead to "null bytes" errors when running the tool.
 It is highly recommended to provide the filename directly as an argument to `--generate-config` to ensure UTF-8 encoding.

 When you include the filename, Instagram Monitor writes the template directly as UTF-8.
 This avoids PowerShell changing the file encoding during redirection.

-For a guided configuration, use `instagram_monitor --setup` instead.
-The setup wizard validates the generated settings before saving them.
-If you confirm replacement of an existing configuration, it creates a timestamped backup first.

 Edit the `instagram_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).